Coronavirus lockdowns: Who they affect and what you need to know

 New York and Connecticut temporarily closed entertainment-related businesses -- including casinos and theaters -- and require restaurants to provide meals only through takeout and delivery services.

-In addition to restaurants and bars, Ohio and Illinois are temporarily closing schools.
+In addition to restrictions on restaurants and bars, Ohio and Illinois are temporarily closing schools.
+Wisconsin Gov. Tony Evers ordered a ban on gatherings larger than 50 people, covering schools, sporting events, bars, theaters and places of worship

 Indiana and Kentucky are prohibiting in-person meals in restaurants, as have the states of Washington and Maryland and the District of Columbia.
-Oregon Governor Kate Brown has also limited restaurants and other food-service businesses to takeout service only, as well as prohibited gatherings of greater than 25 people for at least the next four weeks.
+Oregon Gov. Kate Brown has also limited restaurants and other food-service businesses to takeout service only, as well as prohibited gatherings of greater than 25 people for at least the next four weeks.
+Massachusetts, Rhode Island and New Hampshire are also limiting restaurants to takeout and delivery.

 Pennsylvania is shutting down all nonessential businesses across the state for two weeks and requesting residents to stay indoors.

-California Governor Gavin Newsom requested all residents 65 years and older to stay indoors and self-isolate.
+California Gov. Gavin Newsom requested all residents 65 years and older to stay indoors and self-isolate.
 The request extended to anyone with chronic health conditions.
-The governor also requested that bars, nightclubs, wineries and pubs should close and that all restaurants should run at half capacity to keep customers at a safe distance from each other.
+He also requested that bars, nightclubs, wineries and pubs should close and that all restaurants should run at half capacity to keep customers at a safe distance from each other.

 Six counties of the San Francisco Bay Area ordered local residents to stay indoors except for "essential needs," starting Tuesday at 12:01 a.m. until at least April 7.
 Called "shelter-in-place," the order is designed to keep people indoors until the emergency is over.
 Individual walks are OK.
 In addition, San Francisco Mayor London Breed said necessary government functions and essential stores -- including grocery stores -- will remain open, and restaurants will be open just for takeout and delivery.